Kernix13/vision-grid-express/README.md

 Home page:

 1. 99% done, modal images look questionable on small screens
+2. 📌 add removeEventListener for modal nav (<, >) buttons for index = 0, nd index = .length - 1

 Board page:

-1. add functionality for up/down arrows to change the thumbnail & image/text order
+1. 📌 add functionality for up/down arrows to change the thumbnail & image/text order
-2. I need a modal to confirm deleting a saved image
+2. 📌 I need a modal to confirm deleting a saved image
-3. I need a modal for saved images - something way different and better than the home page modal
+3. 📌 I need a modal for saved images - something way different and better than the home page modal - or much simpler but as a slider/lightbox
-4. in savedImages.js, I'll need to implement the settings option (if and when I get to that) and maybe a button somewhere to start a slideshow of 1) just the images, and/or the images + text - allow user to set the timing
+4. 📌 in savedImages.js, I'll need to implement the settings option (if and when I get to that) and maybe a button somewhere to start a slideshow of 1) just the images, and/or the images + text - allow user to set the timing
 -->

 <!--